Makhenkesi Stofile: Non-racial sport

-Stofile had been involved in non-racial sports administration at several levels since 1965, particularly in rugby, cricket, and netball; among other positions, he served as president of the Victoria East Rugby Union and as a member of the executive council of the South African Rugby Football Union.
+Stofile had been involved in non-racial sports administration at several levels since 1965, particularly in rugby, cricket, and netball; among other positions, he served as president of the Victoria East Rugby Union.
 He was himself an accomplished rugby player – playing scrum half and wing, he was captain of the Fort Hare First XV and of the Border team – and he coached rugby at the junior and club level from 1974 onwards.

 In 1984, Stofile established a dedicated "cultural desk" within the UDF, which included sports matters.
 Later the same year, he spearheaded a successful UDF campaign against a planned All Blacks tour of South Africa; representing the UDF, he travelled to New Zealand to provide evidence in a related court case.
 Upon his return to South Africa, he was detained for four months.

 Prison sentence

 In early 1986, Stofile was a member of a UDF delegation to a strategy meeting with exiled ANC leaders in Sweden.
 Upon his return, he was arrested in the Ciskei, accused of harbouring terrorists.
 In May 1987, he was convicted under the Internal Security Act of terrorism, illegal possession of weapons, and furthering the aims of the outlawed ANC.
 He was sentenced to 11 years in prison.
 However, he served only three years: he was released in 1989 ahead of the negotiations to end apartheid.